Dictionary » Nouns » Earthquake – Meaning, Definition, Synonyms and Antonyms

 3. Can earthquakes be predicted?

-Unfortunately, no reliable method currently exists to predict exactly when and where an earthquake will strike.
-Scientists can identify areas where earthquakes are more likely, but precise predictions remain beyond current technology.
+At present, there is no reliable method to predict exactly when and where an earthquake will strike.
+Researchers can identify regions with higher risk and monitor patterns over time, but precise, day-by-day predictions remain beyond current technology.

 4. What should you do during an earthquake?